IHTSDO/health-data-analytics/README.md

 The server should be stopped before removing this data store.

+---
 #### Realtime Patient Data
 Patient data can be loaded in realtime by implementing HealthDataIngestionSource interface.
 For example a class could be added which receives patient record updates over JMS or polls a directory.

+#### CPT Codes (optional)
+_CPT functionality is only available via the API, not the user interface._

+If CPT codes are loaded cost information can be provided for the procedures within the records of a selected cohort of patients.
+Within the application directory create a directory named `cpt-codes` containing the files `cpt-codes.txt` and `snomed-cpt-map.txt`.
+These files will be loaded when the application starts.
+For examples of these files see [dummy-cpt-codes](server/src/test/resources/dummy-cpt-codes).
+Notice: No real CPT codes are included within this application.
+A few fictitious codes are used for unit testing purposes.